Codecademy/docs/content/kotlin/concepts/math-methods/terms/atan2/atan2.md

 - `x`: The x-coordinate of the point.
 - `y`: The y-coordinate of the point.

-The .atan2() method returns a value of type Double representing the angle in radians.
-The result is in the range [-π, π].
+The `atan2()` method returns a value of type double representing the angle in radians.
+The result will be in the range of *-π* to *π*.

 ## Example